Military-ID USSR Officer – Stalingrad

 Usually, I do not collect such documents, but this ID got my attention as such WWII Russian documents are not often to find, and this one is special as this officer fought in STALINGRAD!
 Military-ID USSR Officer Stalingrad

-Meet Ukrainian senior lieutenant Yankovsky Victor Stanislavovich, born on 23 Dec 1908.
-In 1942/43, he served as battalion chief of staff and chief in the 1328 rifle regiment – South Front, which was part of the 315th Rifle Division, a standard Red Army rifle division formed for the first time on February 12, 1942, in the Siberian Military District before being sent to the vicinity of Stalingrad, where it was engaged in the futile efforts to break through to the besieged city from the north near Kotluban.
+Meet Ukrainian Senior Lieutenant Yankovsky Victor Stanislavovich, born on 23 Dec 1908.
+In 1942/43, he served as battalion chief of staff and chief of the 1328 rifle regiment – South Front, which was part of the 315th Rifle Division, a standard Red Army rifle division formed for the first time on February 12, 1942, in the Siberian Military District before being sent to the vicinity of Stalingrad, where it was engaged in the futile efforts to break through to the besieged city from the north near Kotluban.

 He received the following awards: Order Red Star – Medal For Defense of Stalingrad and Medal For Victory over Germany.